Quiet Princeton

 —raking of most areas previously cleared with leaf blowers (This option may cost more because raking can take more time.)

-—“Scorched earth” removal of everything, as is often done with leaf blowers.
-This is actually bad for the topsoil, birds, and garden life, and removes desirable mulch.
+—avoiding “Scorched earth” removal of everything, as is often done with leaf blowers.
+This is very bad for the topsoil, birds, and garden life, and removes desirable mulch.
 It is not recommended and should be avoided.

 STEP 2: WITH YOUR CURRENT LANDSCAPE CONTRACTOR